 Spin and cycling class instructors may work part-time or full-time.
 They may teach classes during the day, in the evening, or on weekends in order to offer classes outside of normal business hours.
 Some spin instructors own and operate their own studios where they teach, and many are self-employed.

 Projected Job Growth

 Spinning® has been growing in popularity in recent years because it allows students to burn significantly more calories than many other aerobics classes of similar lengths, leading to an increased demand for spin and cycling instructors to teach classes at fitness centers, gyms, and studios.

 Spin and cycling instructors may work for gyms, fitness centers like the YMCA, and independent studios.
 Many indoor cycling instructors are self-employed and teach classes on a freelance basis, or own and operate their own independent studios.

-Can I Become a Spin or Cycling Class Instructor?
+How To Become a Spin or Cycling Class Instructor

 Spin or Cycling Class Instructor Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Spin or Cycling Class Instructor salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Spin or Cycling Class Instructor's can make an average annual salary of $40,970, or $20 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $23,280 or $11 per hour, perhaps when just starting out or based on the state you live in.